CIT2318/php-pdo-databases/README.md

 # PHP, PDO and Databases

 ## Setting up
 This practical is about using PHP to work with a MySQL database.
 We will work with the films tables we created in the practical last week.
-If you don't have these handy you can import the *films.sql* file.
+If you don't have these handy you can import the *films.sql* file from https://github.com/CIT2318/intro-to-mysql-sql/blob/master/films.sql.

 ## Listing all items from the database
 In a text editor open list.php.